How To Care for Tetramorium Caespitum

 Given their fast growth rate, they need a lot of protein!

-Proteins are the building blocks of every animal body, and are essential for the development of the ants.
-The queen needs protein for the production of the eggs, which will grow into larvae and then into pupae.
+Proteins are the building blocks of every animal body and are essential for the development of the ants.
+The queen needs protein for the production of eggs, which will grow into larvae and then into pupae.

-During the life cycle of the ant from egg to adult worker, the brood needs a lot of protein to successfully complete the various stage changes.
-Once the body of the ant is fully formed, the need for protein fades out, and the need for sugar takes its place.
+During the life cycle of the ant from egg to adult worker, the brood needs a lot of protein to successfully complete the various stages of development.
+Once the body of the ant is fully formed, the need for protein decreases, and the need for sugar takes its place.

-With these fantastic colorful little bottles you can give your ants a very high-quality source of sugar, fueling their all-day-long working routine!
-With the sugar snaps you can be sure about one thing: your ants are going to love them!
+With these fantastic colorful little bottles, you can provide your ants with a high-quality source of sugar, fueling their all-day working routine!
+With the sugar snaps, you can be sure of one thing: your ants are going to love them!

 If you’re watching this video, there’s a high chance you're just starting out, and you just caught or bought your first Tetramorium caespitum queen ant.
 If that’s the case, you don’t have to worry too much about feeding at this stage.

-That’s because Tetramorium caespitum is a fully claustral species, which means that the queen won’t need to eat for at least a month, until she has her first workers.
+That’s because Tetramorium caespitum is a fully claustral species, which means that the queen won’t need to eat for at least a month until she has her first workers.

 Hibernation